Citizen7751/things/FizzBuzz/ReadMe.md

-# Scallable FizzBuzz Challenge
+# Scallable FizzBuzz

-I saw a great and fairy scallable way to implement the famous Fizzbuzz game, so I decided to hop on the train myself as well.
+I saw a fairy scallable way to implement the famous Fizzbuzz game, so I decided to hop on the train myself as well.
+This implementation has configurations for:
+- **Conditions** (*number* and *word* like: *3* and *"Fizz"*)
+- **Upper** and **Lower Boundries**
+- **Pace** - how many numbers should be skipped in one step

+Also, you can choose which direction you want to iterate in.

+I implemented it in both C and C++, but I find the C version to be much cleaner.

+---
 ### Compile with GCC

 Windows